Disability Living Allowance (DLA)

 The Citizens Advice website has further useful advice on how to complete the form.

 Note: If your child is terminally ill, you won’t have to complete the ‘How your disability affects you’ form.
 Read claiming a disability benefit if terminally ill for more details.

 See our benefit adviser's video tips for further guidance on how to complete the claim form.

-Once you’ve sent off the form, you should hear from the DWP or the Disability and Carers Service within two weeks to let you know that they’ve received the form.
+Once you’ve sent off the form, you should hear from the Department for Work and Pensions or the Disability and Carers Service within two weeks to let you know that they’ve received the form.
 Contact the DLA helpline if you haven’t heard anything after two weeks.
 You will normally be notified of their decision within three months.